 - 1 tablespoon granulated sugar

 For the sauce:

-In a mixing bowl, whisk together sesame oil, garlic, ginger, soy sauce, brown sugar, water, and Gochujang.
+- In a mixing bowl, whisk together sesame oil, garlic, ginger, soy sauce, brown sugar, water, and Gochujang.
 Pour over the beef.
-Close bag, massage to incorporate, and place in fridge to marinate for at least 4 hours or up to overnight.
+Close bag, massage to incorporate, and place in fridge to marinate for at least 4 hours or up to 24 hours.

-*Note: Gochujang is a sauce/paste and can usually be found in the Asian section of your grocery store.
+- Gochujang is a sauce or paste and can usually be found in the Asian section of your grocery store.
 Replace with Sriracha if you can’t find it.